One flowering sized tuber.

 It is important to treat plants correctly on receipt.
 They will have come from my unheated alpine house and need to be kept in a similar situation if they have a full rosette.
 All tubers are checked before being dispatched and only guaranteed for 14 days after receipt.
 I cannot take responsibility for the effects of winter weather or mistakes made by the purchaser.

-Potted tubers sent out from mid August until November.
+Potted tubers sent out from mid August until late winter.
 All tubers have been checked and any problems shoukld be reported within 14 days of receipt.